Ali Alatas

 Ali Alatas (علي العطاس DIN; 4 November 1932 – 11 December 2008) was an Indonesian diplomat of Ba 'Alawi sada descent, who served as the country's foreign minister from 1988 to 1999.
 He was Indonesia's longest serving foreign minister.

 Education and early career

 Alatas graduated from the Indonesian Foreign Service Academy in 1954 and earned a law degree from the University of Indonesia in 1956.
 Alatas joined the Indonesian foreign service in 1954 as a 22-year-old.

 His early career included stints in the Indonesian Embassy in Bangkok, Thailand and Embassy in Washington, DC.
 He was named Indonesia's ambassador to the UN, in Geneva from 1975 to 1978 and was also ambassador to the UN in New York from 1982 to 1988.
+In 1979, he was a strong contender for the powerful position of the director general for political affairs within the foreign ministry, which was regarded as the de facto deputy to the foreign minister in political affairs.
+Despite his feasibility for the position due to his age, Alatas was instead appointed as secretary to vice president Adam Malik.